FBI Targets Encrypted Platforms Used by Criminal Groups

 Criminal organizations that rely on hardened, stripped-down devices to send encrypted messages may learn this week they have been using a platform operated by the very investigators they are trying to thwart.

-In an innovative effort, the FBI, with the help of the Australian Federal Police, launched their own encrypted communications platform and supplied more than 12,000 devices to hundreds of criminal organizations that operate around the globe.
+In an innovative effort, the FBI, with the help of the Australian Federal Police, launched its own encrypted communications platform and supplied more than 12,000 devices to hundreds of criminal organizations that operate around the globe.

 The FBI, along with the Drug Enforcement Administration, Australian Federal Police, Europol, and law enforcement partners in more than a dozen countries, are announcing the results of that covert effort, known as Operation Trojan Shield.
 In recent days and weeks, authorities have carried out hundreds of arrests in Australia and across Europe as a result of intelligence gathered during the operation.
 Law enforcement has also been able to mitigate direct threat-to-life situations.